 Powering down individual channels is supported to increase battery life for portable applications.
-There is also a standby mode option that allows quick power-up for power cycling.
-In CW Doppler operation, the VGA, antialiasing filter (AAF), and ADC are powered down.
-The power of the time gain control (TGC) path scales with selectable speed grades.
+A standby mode option allows quick power-up for power cycling.
+In CW Doppler operation, the VGA, AAF, and ADC are powered down.
+The power of the TGC path scales with selectable ADC speed power modes.